runmat-org/runmat/benchmarks/README.md

-### RustMat Performance Benchmarks
+### RunMat Performance Benchmarks

-This suite compares RustMat and GNU Octave across representative MATLAB-style workloads.
-It builds RustMat (if needed), runs each script in Octave, RustMat interpreter, and RustMat JIT, and writes a YAML report with system info and speedups.
+This suite compares RunMat and GNU Octave across representative MATLAB-style workloads.
+It builds RunMat (if needed), runs each script in Octave, RunMat interpreter, and RunMat JIT, and writes a YAML report with system info and speedups.

 ### What’s included